 In Washington, visit the Safe Start page for guidance and information on phased reopening.
 Click to see a chart of the four Phases.
-Each phase will be at least three weeks — data and metrics will determine when the state can move from one phase to another.
-Read the full Safe Start policy plan here.
-Full list of guidance for all current businesses.
-Inslee also released a statement and guidance on voluntary contact information as part of phased reopening.
+Each phase will be at least three weeks.
+Counties can apply to move to the next phase, but data and metrics will determine whether and when the application will be approved.
+Click here to see the current status of all Washington counties.

 The Business and Worker page on coronavirus.wa.gov will be updated with guidance as it is released.
 Visit Washington’s What’s Open page for more information about which personal, recreational and spiritual activities are allowed in the current phase.

-A full media kit is available under the Reopening Oregon Documents tab on the Oregon Health Authority’s website.
+- A full media kit is available under the Reopening Oregon Documents tab on the Oregon Health Authority’s website.

-A full copy of Governor Brown’s remarks is available here.
+- A full copy of Governor Brown’s remarks is available here.